 Due to the spread of the Omicron variant of COVID19 and the imposed travel restrictions and social distancing rules, the event will be held in accordance with the German authorities regulations in force.
-Further instructions regarding this matter will be sent to the registrants a week before the event.
+Further instructions regarding this matter were already sent to the registrants last week.
 We are keen to keep the face-to-face format and meet together.

 This third international symposium for researchers and clinicians on Wiskott Aldrich Syndrome is being held in Munich Germany and offers access to the latest research and analysis related to this rare disease.

 Meeting participants will gain valuable insights into innovative perspectives in both basic and clinical research.
 The scientific programme will draw together experts from around the world to discuss breakthroughs in basic research, advances in clinical practice, novel therapeutic approaches and new insights into stem-cell and cellular therapies.
 An ideal forum to share knowledge, connect with professional colleagues and grow your professional network.